clux/probes/content/post/2024-10-01-prometheus-minified.md

 ## Background
 My last [#prometheus](/tags/prometheus/) posts have been exclusively about large scale production setups, and the difficulties this pulls in.

-I would like to argue that these difficulties are largely self-imposed, and a result of poor cardinality control.
+I would like to argue that these difficulties are largely self-imposed, and a combination result of missing [cardinality control](https://promcon.io/2019-munich/slides/containing-your-cardinality.pdf) and [induced demand](https://en.wikipedia.org/wiki/Induced_demand).

 ## Signals, Symptoms & Causes

-Why do we originally install a metrics system at all?
-We want to have insights into a couple of key **signals**.
+To illustrate this, let's try to answer the (perhaps obvious question): **why do you install a metrics system at all?**

+Primarily; we want to be able to track and get notified on changes to key **signals**.
 At the very basic level you want to tell if your "service is down", because you want to be able to use it.
 That's the main, user-facing signal.
 Setup something that test if the service responds with a `2XX`, and alert on deviations.
 You [don't even need](https://www.checklyhq.com/product/api-monitoring/) prometheus for this.

-However, while you can do basic sanity outside the cluster, you don't have a view of __utilisation and saturation__ (i.e. [USE Method](https://www.brendangregg.com/usemethod.html)), so you cannot predict upcoming failures via say:
+However, while you can do basic sanity outside the cluster, you don't have a view of __utilisation and saturation__ (from e.g. [USE Method](https://www.brendangregg.com/usemethod.html)), so you cannot predict upcoming failures via say:

 - message queues full (rejected work)
 - high cpu utilisation (degraded latency)